-We’ll be the “controller” of the information you provide to us.
+We will be the “controller” of the information you provide to us.

 What information do we need?

 We may also receive personal data about you from third parties, such as your electricity supplier.
-As a multi-utility network service provider, SSE works closely with third parties, including your electricity supplier, service providers, developers, sub-contractors and the Office of Gas and Electricity Markets (“Ofgem”).
+As a multi-utility network service provider, SSE works closely with third parties, including: your electricity supplier, service providers, developers, sub-contractors and the Office of Gas and Electricity Markets (“Ofgem”).